aymanshar/IdiomX/README.md

 notebooks/Task2_Context_to_Idiom_Benchmark.ipynb

 This will:
-- train models
+- train retrieval and reranking models
 - evaluate performance
-- generate artifacts
+- generate task-specific artifacts

 ---